joemoose/psiops/docs/playing.md

 ### Impending Threats

-A *threat clock* tracks **impending threats**, such as the time remaining on a detonator or until a high-value individual is eliminated.
+When your squad faces an impending threat, such as the time remaining on a detonator or until a high-value individual is eliminated, a *mission clock* will track the time until the threat occurs.
 The clock is visible to all, and tension builds as it counts down.

 #### Marking Off Threat Segments

 If you *fail* any *action roll* while the threat is imminent, mark off a segment on the mission clock.
-When all segments are marked off, the threat occurs, and the bomb explodes or the individual is eliminated.
+When all segments are marked off, the threat occurs, and the bomb explodes, or the individual is eliminated.

 ## Character Advancement